 How Does the Crack Willow Crack

-A sound installation and guided walk by artist Elisabeth Brun with urban developer Anna Maria Hellner, which takes you into the world of trees: the secret lives of the Crack Willows of Lövholmen, opening up for dialogue between an arborist and a sound installation.
+A sound installation and guided walk by artist Elisabeth Brun, performed with urban developer Anna Maria Hellner.
+The walk takes you into the world of trees: the secret lives of the Crack Willows of Lövholmen, opening up for dialogue between an arborist and a sound installation.

 The walk begins at the square of Liljeholmsbron, taking approximately 40 minutes, ending at Färgfabriken, and was first performed in June 2023.